Skip to content

 myHOMEBOOK: What permits are necessary for private solar systems?
 Are there differences between roof and small balcony systems?

 König: “A building permit is generally not required for solar power systems on private homes.
 However, private roof solar systems must be registered, which is mandatory in Germany.
-The first step in installing a solar system—whether on the roof or the balcony—should be registration with the grid operator or the Federal Network Agency’s market master data register.
-If you feed excess electricity into the public power grid, you must also inform the tax office, as you become a power producer, essentially an entrepreneur.
-Additionally, you should inform your insurance company about the installation of the solar system to include it in the coverage.”
+The first step in installing a solar system—whether on the roof or the balcony—should be registration with the grid operator or the market master data register of the Federal Network Agency.
+If you feed excess electricity into the public power grid, you must also inform the tax office, as you become a power producer, thus an entrepreneur.
+Additionally, you should inform your insurance company about the installation of the solar system to include it in the insurance coverage.”

 What other requirements does a solar system have?
-Are there regulations regarding the roof’s load-bearing capacity?
+Are there any regulations regarding the load-bearing capacity of the roof?

 König: “Of course, the roof’s structural integrity should be ensured.
-Good insulation is also recommended, as a roof system is generally expected to last around 30 years, ideally without needing roof access during this time.
-The orientation of PV modules on house roofs is largely determined by the house’s location and roof shape.
+Good insulation is also recommended, as a roof system is generally expected to last around 30 years, ideally without needing roof access during that time.
+The orientation of the PV modules on house roofs is largely predetermined by the location of the house and the roof shape.
 A PV system achieves the highest yield when sunlight hits the solar cells at a right angle for as many hours as possible.
 In Germany, many PV systems are ideally oriented to the south.
 Minor or even larger deviations are relatively unproblematic.”

 Also interesting: 3 persistent misconceptions about rooftop solar systems